Soundtrack to the Struggle

-Soundtrack to the Struggle (stylised as Soundtrack to the Struggle...) is the second studio album by British rapper Lowkey.
+Soundtrack to the Struggle is the second studio album by British rapper Lowkey.
 It was released on 16 October 2011 independently on the Lowkey-founded label Mesopotamia Music.
 It is the follow-up to his 2008 album Dear Listener.
 Four singles were released to promote the album from 2009 to 2010.
 Production for the album took place during 2009 to 2011 and was handled by Red Skull, Big G, Nutty P, K-Salaam, Last Resort, Show N Prove, among others.
 It includes guest appearances from Immortal Technique, Mai Khalil, M1, Black the Ripper, Klashnekoff, and more.
 The album entered the UK Albums Chart at number 57 on 23 October 2011 – becoming Lowkey's first national chart entry.
 It is regarded as one of the greatest albums in the UK hip-hop scene.